wovo/hwcpp/readme.md

 - more port adapters
 - use loop instead of recursion for port creators
 - port dummies, port variables
-- LED etc. in targets should be pin_out and active high => check blue
 - likewise for I2C and SPI pins: appropriate type
 - push/pop strictest compiler settings possible
 - dac & adc buffering